-EDITOR’S NOTE: The following blog was written by John Gunnell, owner of Gunner's Great Garage Restoration Shop in Manawa, Wisconsin.
+EDITOR’S NOTE: The following blog was written by John Gunnell, owner of Gunner’s Great Garage Restoration Shop in Manawa, Wisconsin.
 Gunnell regularly contributes articles and industry-driven observations for THE SHOP magazine and eNewsletter.
-See images in the gallery below.
+See images in the gallery above.

 Shops that repair or fabricate very old car parts played a major role in the March 16-17 Chickasha Prewar Swap Meet in Oklahoma.

 The Chickasha meet is exclusively for cars and parts manufactured between 1895 and 1945.
 There were probably no parts there for cars made in the 1800s, but there were a lot of parts for Model T Fords, which were made from 1909 until 1927.

 This swap meet has a large business-to-business element, with dealers selling to other dealers before the public arrives on the Friday of the event.

 The reason for so many specialty shops being involved in this market niche is the scarcity of parts.
 Also, while there are parts catalogs for Model T Ford owners, there’s a general feeling that fixed-up original Ford parts are considered to be of better quality than reproduction parts made overseas.

 While the swap meet offered indoor and outdoor spaces, the larger vendors such as Coker Tire Co. were situated in the indoor spaces.
 That is also where all the shop owners who do specialized work set up as well.

 Things were pretty busy on Friday morning (March 16) of the meet, but it slowed down toward the afternoon.
 A lot of vendors selling used parts in outdoor spaces left on Friday night.
 Nearly all the shops that do specialized repairs manned their booths until about noon on Saturday (March 17).
 At that time, most closed up and packed up so they could attend a free lunch put on for vendors.